 Can these prompts help with lead generation?

 Yes, especially when they sharpen the message before a visitor fills out a form or replies to an email.
-For the next step after the message is written, see How AI Can Help You Get More Leads.
+For the next step after the message is written, see AI for Lead Follow-Up: Fix the Handoff Before Buying More Traffic.